bird-sanctuary/extended-dshot-telemetry/README.md

 * TBD: To be defined
 * prefix: The first 4 bit of the telemetry frame
 * FC: Flight-controller, or receiver of the telemetry frame to keep it general
+* Stress level: Indicates the effort the ESC has to make to keep commutation going.
+In Blheli_S/Bluejay for example it is related to desync events.
+When it reaches the maximum indicates that the ESC cannot make reliable commutation.
+Zero is the ideal value, when ESC commutation is perfect.
+* ESC alert event - Notification made for statistical/debug purposes.
+In Bluejay, for example this is the demag event.
+Later all this events can be inspected in the Blackbox Viewer or any other tool.
+* ESC warning event - Notifies suspecting or unusual behaviour.
+In Bluejay, for example this is the desync event.
+Later all this events can be inspected in the Blackbox Viewer or any other tool.
+* ESC error event - Notifies a serious problem.
+In Bluejay, for example this is the stall event.
+Later all this events can be inspected in the Blackbox Viewer or any other tool.

 ## History
 * v2.0.0 - Updated status frame, to add demag, desync and stall events, and max demag metric.
 Replaced _debug3_ frame by demag metric frame.